ncsa/MayomicsVC/README.md

 # Detailed steps to run the workflow
-Below given are the steps to run the workflow:
 <details>
   <summary>
    Clone the repository and load the necessary modules

   </summary>

   a.
 Visit the MayomicsVC Repository and clone the repository as the sample example given below: